 From 1976 wives were entitled to half the matrimonial property when a marriage ended, recognising women’s non-financial contribution to marriage.
-In 2002 these provisions were extended to de facto and same-sex relationships of three years and longer.
+In 2002 these provisions were extended to de facto and same-sex relationships of at least three years.

 In the mid-19th century a father’s right to the children of a marriage was absolute.
 By the 1970s, when couples divorced or separated, judges almost always awarded day-to-day custody of children to their mother.
 From the 1980s some men began arguing that this presumption in favour of mothers meant that they were being discriminated against.

-In the early 21st century, parents who were separating were encouraged to work out between them arrangements for the care of their children.
-Often these arrangements involve shared care of children, even if children spend more time with one parent.
+In the early 21st century, parents who were separating were encouraged to negotiate arrangements for the care of their children.
+Often these arrangements involve shared care of children, even if they spend more time with one parent.
 Parenting Workbooks are available to parents to help them work out what arrangements will best suit them and their children.
 Most arrangements for the care of children are made without involving the Family Court.
-Parents are encouraged to set up arrangements that enable children to continue to have “loving relationships with both parents as much as possible”.
+Parents are encouraged to set up arrangements that enable children to continue to have ‘loving relationships with both parents as much as possible’.

-Since changes to the Family Court in 2014, a range of options are available to parents who cannot agree on how they will care for their children when they separate.
+Since changes to the Family Court in 2014, a range of options have been available to parents who cannot agree on how they will care for their children when they separate.
 They can attend a ‘Parenting through Separation’ course, use the Family Disputes Resolution system, or apply to the Family Court for a decision about the care of the children.
-Only a small number of parents apply to the Family Court for decisions about day to day care of their children and contact arrangements for parents who are not day to day caregivers.
+Only a small number of parents apply to the Family Court for decisions about day-to-day care of their children and contact arrangements for parents who are not day-to-day caregivers.

-Marital rape was not a crime; and wives did not have the right to refuse their husbands sex – and until the 1960s, they had no independent access to effective contraception.
+Marital rape was not a crime and wives did not have the right to refuse their husbands sex.
+Until the 1960s, they had no independent access to effective contraception.
 Domestic violence was common, and in the 19th and early 20th centuries was seen by many as a man's right.
 Before 1896 the age of consent was 12, allowing men to take advantage of girls.
-Prosecution and conviction for rape were rare, and incest was not a crime.
+Prosecution, let alone conviction, for rape was rare, and incest was not a crime.